ThibaultDucray/PatchOrganizer/README.md

 # PatchOrganizer
-Patch organizer helper utility for Hotone Ampero(c) multieffect presets files.
+Patch organizer helper utility for Hotone Ampero(c) and Ampero One multieffect presets files.

 This is PatchOrganizer, a small tool that will help you organize your Ampero(c) presets files on your Mac or Windows computer.